skishlin/skishlin/README.md

 - 👋 Hi, I’m @skishlin
-- 👀 I’m interested in data science/analysis, sports analytics
+- 👀 I’m interested in data science/analysis, database management, blended with a customer service approach
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently broadening my knowledge of Data Science
 - 💞️ I’m looking to collaborate on any projects where I can help out and learn
 - 📫 How to reach me: skishlin@gmail.com